shelleywong/CSCI211-Course-Materials/Labs/lab08.md

 Submit `args.cpp` to Turnin.

-## Exercise 2: Handling Input/Output File Command Line Arguments
+## Exercise 2: Handling Input and Output File Command Line Arguments

 Start with the mycat.cpp that is in your 211-starter-pack/211/lab08_mycat directory<br>